rawidaniel/alx-system_engineering-devops/0x00-shell_basics/README.md

     * Script that moves all files beginning with an uppercase letter to the directory /tmp/u
 17. 101-clean_emacs
     * Script that deletes all files in the current working directory that end with the character ~
+18. 102-tree
+    * Script that creates the directories welcome/, welcome/to/ and welcome/to/school/